Also Called: Blackfin Shark, Blacktip Whaler, Grey Shark, Spotfin Ground Shark

 Approach: The easiest way to attract Blacktip sharks is by first chumming - throwing fish parts, or “chum,” into the water.
 A small amount is often all you need inshore.
 Offshore, where they are more spread out, it takes more chum to draw them in.

 Tackle: You can catch Blacktip sharks with relatively light tackle, compared with heavy-duty gear needed for larger sharks.
 A size 8000 spinning reel and 7- or 8-ft. rod is sufficient.
-Your best bet is to set multiple rods.
+For Blacktip shark fishing your best bet is to set multiple rods.

 If desired, you can keep up to one Blacktip shark per vessel per day, maximum 54 inches (4.5 feet) in fork length (from the tip of the snout to the fork of the tail).